Do we need additional Scripture?

 Mormons teach that people today need an “additional scripture” like the book of Mormon.
 They claim that the Bible is not the only inspired revelation for man.
-But how does the Lord Jesus respond to this claim?
+But how does the Lord Jesus respond to their claim?

 And after His crucifixion and resurrection, Jesus then commanded these same disciples to “make disciples of all the nations…teaching them to observe all things that I have commanded you” (Matthew 28:19-20, emp. added).